PACTCare/Chiota/README.md

 We welcome any kind of help or contribution!

 # To-do/Contribute
 If you want to test this code, you have either to remove the blob storage (see Chiota/Chiota/Services/BlobStorage.cs) or replace it with your image storage.
-I currently store only links to image on the tangle.
+I currently store only links to images on the tangle.

 Currently, there are the following points on my to-do list:
 - [x] Store contacts/profile on the tangle